mendix/docker-mendix-buildpack/README.md

 * **PostgreSQL** and **SQLSERVER** database supported
 * This setup will use a trial license for your application by default

-### Enabling licensed
+### Enabling License

-If you wish to start your application with a non-trial license, please provide the additional environment variables
+If you wish to start your application with a non-trial license, please provide the additional environment variables:

 * LICENSE_ID
 * LICENSE_KEY